arrenree/KDB-Problem-Sets/README.md

 Find all values in p that are square numbers

 p: 1000?100

+/ this generates a list of 1000 random numbers from 0-100

 a: sqrt p

-/ a = list containing square roots of every number in p / a will contain both ints and floats
+/ a = square root of every number in p
+/ a will contain both ints and floats
+/ ints = square numbers, while floats = not square numbers

 a = `int$a

-/ cast a as an integer (whole number)
-/ since a is made up ints and floats
+/ use a comparison operator = to return a list of booleans / you are comparing if each element in list a is = a whole number / cast every element in list a to an int (whole number) / since a is made up ints and floats

 p where a=`int$a

-/ return value in p where a = whole number (square numbers)
+/ return value in p WHERE boolean is true from your comparison operator / boolean true = whole number = square number

 count p where a=`int$a